vsouza/awesome-ios/README.md

 * [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift. :large_orange_diamond:
 * [tapkulibrary](https://github.com/devinross/tapkulibrary) - tap + haiku = tapku, a well crafted open source iOS framework.
 * [KCHorizontalDial](https://github.com/kciter/KCHorizontalDial) - A horizontal scroll dial like Instagram. :large_orange_diamond:
-* [ScrollPager](https://github.com/aryaxt/ScrollPager) - A scroll pager similar to the one in Flipboard :large_orange_diamond:
 * [ComponentKit](http://componentkit.org/) - A React-Inspired View Framework for iOS, by Facebook.
 * [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.
 * [WobbleView](https://github.com/inFullMobile/WobbleView) - WobbleView is an implementation of a recently popular wobble effect for any view in your app.
 It can be used to easily add dynamics to user interactions and transitions. :large_orange_diamond: